 Kurt Suzuki Contract Information:

-Signed a two-year, $12 million contract extension with the Twins in July of 2014.
-Contract includes a vesting option for 2017.
+Signed a one-year, $3.5 million contract with the Braves in September of 2017.

 To instantly reveal our fantasy analysis of every player – including Kurt Suzuki – simply subscribe now.